Property accessors provide access to an object's properties by using the dot notation or the bracket notation.

 and bar

-A method is not bound to the object that it is a method of.
+A method is not bound to the object that it is a property of.
 Specifically, this

 is "passed" by the function call.
-See method binding.
+See the reference for this

 JavaScript novices often make the mistake of using eval()